Cyborger1/marks-of-grace-counter/README.md

     * Appears after getting at least 2 spawns.

 ## Known Issues
-* Dropping Marks on the ground yourself does trigger a spawn for the plugin if you reload the scene.
-Be careful!
-    * Shift-click the overlay and select the
-    __Clear__ option to reset the counters.
+* The plugin tries to remember where you dropped marks and ignores those tiles when detecting mark spawns, so dropping your marks on tiles where they can spawn will lead to issues.
 * The plugin assumes you always eventually pick up the Marks before they despawn.
 If a mark despawns while you're not there to see it, the "Marks on Ground" counter will get desynced.
-    * Pick up any Marks in the area and select the __Reset Ground Counter__ option on the overlay to fix this.
+    * Pick up any Marks in the area and select the __Reset Ground Counter__ option on the overlay shift-click to fix this.
+    * Alternatively shift-click the overlay and select the __Clear__ option to reset everything.